 Six times the Torah commands us to remember certain events.
-The six zechirot (rememberances) are listed after the morning prayers:
+These six zechirot (remembrances) are listed after the morning prayers:

 The first five are clearly important for us to remember, as they are major events or fundamental principles of faith.
 Yet the last one, Miriam’s punishment for slandering Moses, doesn’t seem to fit with the rest of the list.
-Can we consider Miriam’s mistake in judgment on par with historical milestones such as the Exodus from Egypt or the revelation of Torah?
+Does it make sense to consider Miriam’s mistake in judgment on par with historical milestones such as the Exodus from Egypt or the revelation of Torah at Sinai?

 In order to appreciate the fundamental lesson of Miriam’s punishment, we must understand the essence of her error.

 The Torah relates (Num.
-12:1-15) how Miriam spoke against her younger brother Moses for neglecting his wife.
-Miriam felt that the fact that Moses was a prophet was not an excuse for his behavior.
+12:1-15) that Miriam spoke against her younger brother Moses for neglecting his wife.
+Miriam felt that the fact that Moses was a prophet did not justify his behavior.
 “Is it only to Moses that God speaks?
 Does He not also speak to us?”
 Even though we — Miriam and Aaron — are also prophets, we still maintain normal family relations.

 God responded to this accusation by appearing suddenly to Miriam and Aaron:

-It is for this reason that we are admonished to remember Miriam’s punishment for speaking against Moses.
+It is for this reason that we are commanded to remember Miriam’s punishment for speaking against Moses.
 By recalling her mistake, we are reminded to appreciate the unique nature of Moses’ prophetic vision.